 Detected signals should not jolt you continuously while on a drive.
 The alerts on the Whistler will decrease in volume in every passing second.
 Moreover, with quiet and auto quiet mode, these could be completely canceled.

-- Interface is easy to understand and use
+- The interface is easy to understand and use

 - Light and easy to transport

-- Offers three different driving modes for city and one for highway
+- Offers three different driving modes for the city and one for highway

 - Alert priority lets you rank different signals